 Modules involve lectures, tutorials and practical laboratory work, with continually assessed coursework or a mixture of coursework and exams.

 You will be continually assessed through a mixture of coursework and exams.
 The dissertation allows you to research a specific aeronautical engineering topic, to illustrate your depth of knowledge, critical awareness and problem-solving skills.
 The dissertation has three elements of assessment: a thesis, a poster presentation, and a viva voce examination.

 This Aeronautical Engineering programme is accredited to Chartered Engineer (CEng) status by the Institution of Mechanical Engineers (IMechE) and the Royal Aeronautical Society (RAeS).
 For more information on the benefits of becoming a Chartered Engineer visit the Engineering Council.

-The University has recently built an Aerospace Centre on the Pontypridd Campus, which includes a BAE Jetstream aircraft, laboratory equipment, a gas turbine engine, wind tunnel and a flight simulator, as well as state-of-the-art engineering analysis software.
+Our Aerospace Centre includes a BAE Jetstream aircraft, laboratory equipment, a gas turbine engine and maintenance workshop, wind tunnel and a flight simulator, as well as state-of-the-art engineering analysis software

 A minimum 2:2 Honours degree in aeronautical or aerospace engineering, although other applicants with a relevant engineering degree will be considered.
-The course welcomes international applicants and requires an English level of IELTS 6.5 or equivalent.
+The course welcomes international applicants and requires an English level of IELTS 6.0 with a minimum of 5.5 in each component or equivalent.

 Students have access to a wide range of resources including textbooks, publications, and computers in the University’s library and via online resources.
 In most cases they are more than sufficient to complete a course of study.
 Where there are additional costs, either obligatory or optional, these are detailed below.
 Of course students may choose to purchase their own additional personal resources/tools over and above those listed to support their studies at their own expense.
 All stationery and printing costs are at a student’s own expense.